maciakl/maciak.org/it.md

 order: 8
 ---

+### Can you fix my computer?

+Short answer: no.

+Regardless what you might have been told, I do not offer free IT services much in the same way as car mechanics do not offer free repairs to friends of acquietances.
+If someone refered me to you or gave you my number, please do not expect a callback unless:

+- I personally know you
+- I explicitly agreed to help with your issue/project
+- You are willing to pay my rates

-### IT Services
+### Rates and Services

-This page exists mainly to inform friends of relatives: yes, I can potentially fix your computer, but only if you make it worth my time.

-Services include, but are not limited to:
+#### General IT Work

+This includes:

 - hardware and software upgrades
 - out of warranty hardware repairs
 - malware removal and cleaning
-- performance tuning
-- installation and configuration
+- setup installation and configuration

+I usually charge $75 per hour.

+You drop off or mail your hardware to me.
+I don't do on-site work.

+Software and hardware purchases not included.

+#### SysOp / Dev Work

+This includes

 - server setup (apache, mysql, postgress, passenger, etc..)

-By referral only.
-Will not respond to unsolicited requests.
+- app / web design
+- bug fixes or modifications

+I usually charge $100 per hour.

+Remote work only.
+I don't do on-site work.

+If you need hosting, you need to pay for it separarely.
+I will not maintain the project for free.
+I will charge you normal rate for bug fixes.

-### Fees
+### Payments

-$50/hr for drop-off/pick-up work, $80/hr + millage and travel expenses for on-site work.

-Software and hardware purchases not included.
+I accept Paypal, Venmo or Cashapp.

 ### Documents